Oswald Mbuyiseni Mtshali

 Oswald Mbuyiseni Mtshali ngu nyana ka Ayola no Unam (born 17 January 1940) is a South African poet.
 He has written in Zulu, English, and Afrikaans.
 He studied at Columbia University.
 He now lives in Greenhills.

 First book

 Mtshali was born in Vryheid, Natal, South Africa.
-He worked as a messenger in Soweto before becoming a poet, and his first book, Sounds of a Cowhide Drum (1975), explores both the banality and extremity of apartheid through the eyes of working men of South Africa, even while it recalls the energy of those Mtshali frequently calls simply "ancestors".
+He worked as a messenger in Soweto before becoming a poet, and his first book, Sounds of a Cowhide Drum (1975), explores the effects of apartheid from the perspective of working men of South Africa, even while it recalls the energy of those Mtshali frequently calls simply "ancestors".
 Published with a preface by Nadine Gordimer, Sounds of a Cowhide Drum was one of the first books of poems by a black South African poet to be widely distributed.
 It provoked considerable debate among the white South African population, but was extremely successful, winning the Olive Schreiner Prize for 1974 and making a considerable profit for its white publisher, Lionel Abrahams.

 The title of the book is explained by an image in a poem with the same title: